About the Cordova Historical Society

 Financial Support

-The Society collects admissions donations and operates and receives the proceeds from the museum store.
+The Society collects donations and receives the proceeds from the museum store.

-Funds raised from the store and admissions are returned directly toward Museum operations, conservation of the collection, new acquisitions, and collection storage.
+Funds raised from the store and donations are returned directly toward Museum operations, conservation of the collection, new acquisitions, and collection storage.

 Partnership with City of Cordova